 3D ultrasound is a popular technique used in obstetrical sonography which provides a three dimensional (3D) image of the fetus.
 Sound waves are emitted at different angels into the body by a hand-held ultrasound probe or transducer.
 A thin layer of ultrasound gel on the surface of the skin enables the sound waves to pass through the skin easily.
 The returning signals or echoes produced are then processed by sophisticated computer software, resulting in a reconstructed 3D volume image of the baby in utero.
 The standard colouration assigned to the 3D image is a yellowish-tan colour (the newest advancement, HD Live/5D, provides a more realistic and natural skin tone) as opposed to the flat black and white 2d ultrasound image that most people are familiar with.
 Parents-to-be are able to visualize facial features of their little one in amazing detail and in different projections.

-One of the most frequently asked questions is
+One of the most frequently asked question is

 What is the difference between 3D and 4D ultrasound?

 3D ultrasound enables the fetus to be viewed as static 3D images.
 4D ultrasound gives us the added benefit of live streaming video of the 3D images showing baby motion.

 When the 3D image is updated continuously it becomes a moving 4D picture, like a movie.
 You can view the entire 4D scan on our large screen HD television and depending on the package you select, the entire 4D scan can be saved digitally to be viewed by friends and family at a later date.
 Most of our packages also include digital images and hard copy high resolution prints.

 This amazing development of 3D/4D ultrasound technology has enabled better visualization of the unborn baby and consequently has facilitated detection of some anatomical defects more difficult to discern in the conventional 2D mode.
 In addition, the emotional comfort and enhanced parental bonding clients experience when viewing their unborn baby with such clarity cannot be underestimated.